 Kathy has a Bachelor of Arts Degree in Business from Washington State University.

-Patty is Vice President, Director of Project Operations and Co-Owner of Polestar Technical Services Inc. Patty has over 33 years of experience in operations, training, safety, construction, deactivation, and maintenance of nuclear facilities.
+Patty is Vice President and Co-Owner of Polestar Technical Services Inc. Patty has over 33 years of experience in operations, training, safety, construction, deactivation, and maintenance of nuclear facilities.
 Patty started her career in 1982 as a Nuclear Process Operator working at a variety of Department of Energy Hanford site facilities including PUREX, UO3, PFP, T Plant, Solid Waste, and Tank Farms.
 As a nuclear operator, Patty was selected to join a project team developing a new job task analysis-based facility training program.
 Upon completion of that project Patty accepted an opportunity to move into technical training as an instructor and later as a Facility Training Manager.

 In 1996 Patty returned to Operations supporting End Point development at B Plant and then selected to be the Voluntary Protection Program (VPP) company coordinator for B&W Hanford Company.
 After successfully submitting the VPP application (and B&W Hanford being awarded Star status) Patty performed a number of VPP industry assist visits to a variety of industrial sites across the country.
 She then accepted a position as VPP company coordinator for CH2M-Hill Hanford Company.
 Upon successful submittal of the VPP application (CH2M-Hill Hanford also was awarded Star status), Patty became a construction field lead supporting Hanford Tank Farms construction projects.
 One of her projects was the first installation of wireless network system for computer use in the Tank Farms.
 Following completion of her projects, Patty became a maintenance field work supervisor at the 222S Laboratory.